pindjouf/pindjouf.xyz/src/routes/posts/domain-name-system-dns-guide.md

 ## A programmer's perspective

-As a practical compliment to this article i made my own DNS, so i'd like to do a high-level overview of how to implement it.
+As a practical complement to this article I made [my own DNS](https://github.com/pindjouf/deem-and-nets), so i'd like to do a brief, high-level overview of how to implement it.
 For the more experienced programmers among us, all the information I've provided above is probably enough to figure it out with a bit of documentation[[²]](https://datatracker.ietf.org/doc/html/rfc1034)[[³]](https://datatracker.ietf.org/doc/html/rfc1035).
 But this can serve as both a learning opportunity for novices and a refresher for the rest.
 We will see how it all ties back to cybersecurity and finding/developing exploits at the end of the article.

-The first step would be to implement our communication interface, because all networked programs need a mutually agreed-upon "place" to do so.
-We also need it to be full-duplex to allow for concurrent sending and receiving of data, that's why in the case of DNS they chose to use a socket.
+When you really think about it, making a basic DNS is simple.
+It's all about setting up a socket, receiving a string and parsing through it to build a response, then serialize the response and send it back to the client.
+So our first order of business is to implement our communication interface, because all networked programs need a mutually agreed-upon "place" to do so.

 ### Sockets

 A simple way to think of sockets is that it's a place where two programs/processes agree to meet at to communicate.
-As illustrated by this image, you can see that two tiny people are just relaxing right in there.
+As illustrated by this image, you can see that two tiny people are vibing right in there.
 Because that's the purpose of sockets, they're comfy endpoints for apps & processes to send and receive data through.
 Just like in a normal conversation, people can talk at the same time that's also the case for sockets since they're full-duplex which means that they allow for simultaneous bidirectional data transfer between client and server, contrary to traditional client-server models.

 <img src="/assets/sockets.webp" alt="tiny people in a power outlet" style="width: 50%; display: block; margin-left: auto; margin-right: auto;">
 <div style="text-align: center; padding-top: 10px;">